 3. Enable both the options over there, i.e., Set time automatically & Set time zone automatically.

 4. Then this will adjust both Date & Time automatically.

 4. Afterward, restart your system and try the Windows Update again.

 Hopefully, the issue would have been resolved.
 If not, try the following more steps and see if they work.

 1. At First, download the troubleshooter for your respective version of windows if you do not have it.
 Here is the link.

 2. Then run the downloaded File.

-3. In the dialog box following the installation, afterwards, click on Windows Update and then click Next.
+3. In the dialog box following the installation, afterward, click on Windows Update and then click Next.

 4. The troubleshooter will run a primary update file scan and will try to sniff the problem and rectify it.